TImada/raspi4_freertos/README.md

 The sample application runs on the CPU core #3 on your Raspberry Pi 4B board.
 A specified memory region (0x20000000 - 0x207FFFFF) is dedicated to the sample application.
 Modify `FreeRTOS/Demo/CORTEX_A72_64-bit_Raspberrypi4/uart/src/raspberrypi4.ld` if you want to change the memory usage.

+ARMv8-a MMU is available with VA = PA configuration.
+The current implementation employs 2-level address translation (1GB-page for the 1st level, 2MB-page for the 2nd level).
+See `FreeRTOS/Demo/CORTEX_A72_64-bit_Raspberrypi4/uart/src/mmu.c` for the detail.

 [1] https://github.com/eggman/FreeRTOS-raspi3

 ## 2. Prerequisites